-The District's RPS has solar carve out, where 2.5% of retail sales must come from solar located within the District.
-To support this ambitious goal, the RPS statue allows for solar specific renewable energy credits, or SRECs, to be created as a compliance tool.
-By rule, the utilities that must comply with the RPS must either acquire the necessary amount of SRECs each year or pay the Solar Alternative Compliance Payment (SACP).
-Presently the SACP is set at \$500 per REC, or \$500/MWh, and the current spot market price for an SREC is just below \$500.
-Finis suggests that, despite a very high SREC value (nearly double any other market), there is still a tremendous shortage of solar generation (i.e. an undersupply of SRECs).
+The District's Renewable Portfolio Standard (RPS) has a solar carve out, where 5 percent of retail sales must come from solar located within the District's local electricity network by 2032.
+To support this ambitious goal, the RPS statute allows for solar specific renewable energy credits, or SRECs, to be created as a compliance tool.
+By rule, electricity suppliers in the District must comply with the RPS and must either acquire the necessary amount of SRECs each year or pay the Solar Alternative Compliance Payment (ACP).
+At the time of the writing of this report, the ACP is set at \$500 per REC, or \$500/MWh, and the current spot market price for an SREC is just below \$500.56 This suggests that, despite a very high SREC value (nearly double any other market), there remains a tremendous shortage of solar generation (i.e. an undersupply of SRECs).

-The unbelievably positive economics of solar at an SREC price of \$500/MWh^{xviii} indicates a tremendous market inefficiency, where potential solar owners either do not believe that the SREC prices will be stable, or that they have no way of actually realizing the value of those SRECs.
+The unbelievably positive economics of solar at an SREC price of \$500/MWh^{xvii} indicates a tremendous market inefficiency, where potential solar owners either do not believe that the SREC prices will be stable, or that they have no way of actually realizing the value of those SRECs.
 This kind of SREC price usually draws in a flood of developers who see a ripe market.
-But the SREC price has been above \$450 for over three years, indicating a hesitancy from new market entrants.
+But the SREC price has been above \$450 for more than three years, which indicates hesitancy from new market entrants.

-This inefficiency could be solved if the Green Bank played the role of REC aggregation by offering long-term purchase contracts for SRECs.
+This inefficiency could in part be solved if the Green Bank played the role of SREC aggregator by offering long-term purchase contracts for SRECs.
 Any solar owner (either the end customer or the third-party owner) could sell their SRECs for a fixed price long-term contract, with full payment made upfront.
-The Green Bank, then, would turn around and sell those same SRECs to the utilities for compliance purposes.
-Ideally the utility would purchase the SRECs from the Green Bank under a long-term purchase agreement, as well.
-This could be effectuated by legislation.
+The

-Because the spot price for a SREC is so high, there is room for the Green Bank to purchase SRECS at a price far below market, while still providing tremendous benefit to customers.
-The Green Bank could then also sell the SRECS to the utility far below the SACP, allowing the utility (and ratepayers) to save money on RPS xviii If a customer was actually able to secure an SREC price of \$500/SREC on an annual basis, at an installation cost of \$4.00/watt, the solar owner would literally be making a profit on consuming electricity.
+^{xvii} If a customer was actually able to secure an SREC price of \$500/SREC on an annual basis, at an installation cost of \$4.00/watt, the solar owner would literally be making a profit on consuming electricity.
 The levelized cost of electricity from this system would be approximately negative 30 cents.
-The SREC price would not only offset the cost solar electricity to make it cost competitive, it would turn solar adoption into a profitable businesses.
-The fact that the market isn't growing quickly and the SREC spot price stays high, even in this incredible market condition, indicates a total lack of faith by all market participants in realizing this SREC value.
+The SREC price would not only offset the cost of solar electricity to make it cost competitive, it would turn solar adoption into a profitable business.
+The fact that the market isn't growing quickly and the SREC spot price stays high, even in this incredible market condition, indicates a lack of faith by all market participants in realizing this SREC value or overcoming other barriers to solar.